fairdataihub/actionableFAIR4RS-USRSE-2025/README.md

 ## Meeting material

 Talk:
-- [USRSE25-Talk-Actionable-FAIR4RS-TF.pdf](USRSE25-Talk-Actionable-FAIR4RS-TF.pdf): slides of our talk, also available on Zenodo at [ADD]
+- [USRSE25-Talk-Actionable-FAIR4RS-TF.pdf](USRSE25-Talk-Actionable-FAIR4RS-TF.pdf): slides of our talk, also available on Zenodo at https://doi.org/10.5281/zenodo.17268673
 - [USRSE25-Abtract-Actionable-FAIR4RS-TF.pdf](USRSE25-Abtract-Actionable-FAIR4RS-TF.pdf): Long abstract submitted for for our talk.

 Poster:
-- [USRSE25-Poster-Actionable-FAIR4RS-TF.pdf](USRSE25-Poster-Actionable-FAIR4RS-TF.pdf): our poster, also available on Zenodo at [ADD]
+- [USRSE25-Poster-Actionable-FAIR4RS-TF.pdf](USRSE25-Poster-Actionable-FAIR4RS-TF.pdf): our poster, also available on Zenodo at https://doi.org/10.5281/zenodo.17268692

 ## Resources